 A majority of respondents (57%) reported that their CRM is at least somewhat fragmented across the organisation, with a few, many, or all departments having their own CRM.
 This is a result of departments pursuing initiatives in silos — such as modernising sales, customer service, or existing applications.

 Incremental improvement is possible when departmental buyers purchase CRM in isolation to solve a single business problem.
 But it doesn’t transform the business.
 In fact, siloing these efforts may be contributing to greater difficulties.

 As the data shows, customer data is coming from too many sources to make sense of it easily, and these silos are negatively impacting the quality of customer and prospect experiences.

-So how does an organization move past these challenges to leverage the full power of CRM and gain a unified view of the customer?
+So how does an organisation move past these challenges to leverage the full power of CRM and gain a unified view of the customer?

 The evolution of CRM as a single source of truth

-Before we can take meaningful steps toward customer-centricity, it’s important to recognize what’s possible when multiple teams unite around a single customer view.
+Before we can take meaningful steps toward customer-centricity, it’s important to recognise what’s possible when multiple teams unite around a single customer view.

 I think back to my recent experience of buying a new car: